This bean and barley veggie chili is perfect for cooler evenings, Meatless Mondays, and school lunches. No barley? Try quinoa or farro.

 - Soluble fiber is a prebiotic, meaning it serves as food for the healthy bacteria in the gut (the probiotics) and is good for gut health.
 Soluble fiber also slows digestion and the release of glucose into the bloodstream, helping to keep you full longer and stabilize blood sugar levels.
 The type of soluble fiber in barley is called beta-glucan.
 Beta-glucans, also found in oats, have been shown to lower bad cholesterol levels when consumed regularly.

 For this recipe, I used the 365 brand Italian barley, which is different from hulled barley.

 Chili, like most soups and stews, is incredibly versatile and forgiving.
 Don’t be shy about substituting ingredients based on what you have on hand or family preferences.
 You may recognize similarities between this recipe and the Slow Cooker Black Bean, Sweet Potato and Quinoa Chili.
 That’s because they both were born out of the same base recipe from Cooking Light.
-Both are delicious, but my family prefers this Bean and Barley Veggie Chili.
+Both are delicious, but my older son prefers this Bean and Barley Veggie Chili.

 Now let’s get cooking!
 Also, don’t forget to tag @halsanutrition on social media if you make this.